fredrik-eriksson/kodi_projcontrol/README.rst

 ==========================
 Service add-on to Kodi for controling projectors with an optional RESTful API.
 This is intended to be used on stand-alone media centers running Kodi.

+**This project is now archived as I have no need for this plugin any more.
+Feel free to fork and revive it if you find it useful.**

 Features
 --------
 * Power on, off and set input on the projector when kodi starts/exits and/or screensaver activates/deactivates